Guimica-gml/Shadow-Dungeon/README.md

 ## Items
 The items also don't have specif in game names, but they are:
-- Boots: increaes your speed each time you get one
+- Boots: increases your speed each time you get one
 - Heart: increases your hp by 1 point (you cannot get it if your health is full)
 - Ammunition: gives you one cartridge for your current gun (you cannot get it if not holding a gun)